maxvfischer/DIY-CNC-machine/README.md

 ![attach_rails_to_beams_15](./images/build/frame/attach_rails_to_beams_15.jpg)

-#### Attach fixed tensioner and end-stop blocker to the lower bridge beam
+#### Attach fixed tensioner and end-stop mount to the lower bridge beam

-The fixed tensioner and end-stop blocker were attached to the lower bridge beam in the same fashion as with the 900 mm aluminium rails.
-They were attached with M5 screws.
+The fixed tensioner and end-stop mount were attached to the lower bridge beam in the same fashion as on the 900 mm aluminium profiles, using M5 screws.
 When aligning the fixed tensioner, make sure that the "belt opening" is pointing in the direction of the rail.
 A bradawl and a hammer were used to make indentations at the center of the holes.
 Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_to_beams_1](./images/build/frame/attach_tensioners_to_beams_1.jpg)